ENCCS/hpda-python/content/performance.rst

       %timeit apply_integrate_f_cython(df['a'], df['b'], df['N'])
       # 276 ms ± 20.2 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

+   Simply by using Cython and a copy-and-paste gives us about 10% increase in performance.
    Now we can start adding data type annotation to the input variables:

    .. literalinclude:: example/integrate_cython_dtype0.py
+      :emphasize-lines: 6,9,16

    .. code-block:: ipython